-- that the director of children’s services (DCS) of the authority where the college is based must be notified
+- that the director of children’s services (DCS) of the authority where the school is based must be notified

-- that the Education Funding Agency has been notified
+- that the Education Funding Agency (if relevant) has been notified

 The case review should take place at the earliest time possible and no later than 2 working days after the end of the inspection.
 If this timescale is not met, the specific reasons for the delay should be recorded.
 In some boarding schools and residential special schools, parents are responsible for placing and funding the placements.
 This may include children who have been placed from other countries.
 In this situation, there is no need to inform the local authority where the child would normally live.
 Where children have been placed by parents, the case review decides whether Ofsted needs to contact the parents immediately or whether it is appropriate to delay until the report has been finalised.
 Ofsted asks the school to confirm the date it has sent the inspection report to all parents.